AlchemyAPI/alchemyapi_java/README.md

 AlchemyAPI Java SDK: version 0.9
 ================================

-This is a Java implementation of the AlchemyAPI SDK.
+This is a Java implementation of the AlchemyAPI SDK - **_Please note that this legacy AlchemyAPI SDK is no longer supported by IBM.
+Please use the Watson SDKs https://github.com/watson-developer-cloud?utf8=✓&query=sdk_**

 INSTALLATION